Hawmex/nexwidget/README.md

 import { Nexwidget, css, html } from 'nexwidget';

 class TestElement extends Nexwidget {
-  // Using the stage-3 "class static initialization block" proposal syntax.

-  static {
-    this.createAttributes({ timeCounter: Number });
-    this.createReactives(['timeCounter']);

-    // If no tagname is passed, it uses the constructor name
-    // to register in CustomElementsRegistery.
-    // In this case, it's "test-element".

-    this.register();
-  }

   static get styles() {
     return [
       ...super.styles,